 Verify your registration in _99W.
 You are expected to be in the W section of dissertation the semester you defend.

 Any changes to your committee must be made no later then 6 weeks prior to defense.
 All members of the committee should agree to the committee change.
-Please send their agreement to the graduate adviser and copy the CS program coordinator.
-Be sure you ask the committee member(s) being replaced to send an email to the graduate adviser with a cc to the CS program coordinator stating their wish to withdraw from the committee.
+Please send their agreement to the graduate adviser and copy the CS graduate program coordinator.
+Be sure you ask the committee member(s) being replaced to send an email to the graduate adviser with a cc to the CS graduate program coordinator stating their wish to withdraw from the committee.
 Download the form from the graduate school web site.
-It's at the bottom of this link - http://www.utexas.edu/ogs/pdn/#cand - under miscellaneous forms.
+It can be found on the forms page - http://gradschool.utexas.edu/academics/forms - under Doctoral Forms.
 It's called 'petition for a change in doctoral committee’ and it's a writable pdf.
-When you've obtained your committee supervisor's signature, bring it to the graduate office and we'll submit it for the graduate adviser’s signature.
-We need original paperwork with original signatures.
-No faxed or scanned copy will be accepted by the graduate school.
+When you've obtained your committee supervisor's signature, bring it to the graduate office and it will be submitted for the graduate adviser’s signature.

 4 weeks prior

 All committee members should have a copy of your dissertation.

 3 weeks prior